FIFA 23 Tops the Italian Charts, Nintendo Switch Sports Takes 2nd Place

-FIFA 23 (PS4) has taken first place on the Italian charts for Week 52, 2022, which ended January 1, 2023.
-The PlayStation 5 version came in fourth place and the Nintendo Switch version in eighth place.
+FIFA 23 (PS4) has remained in first place on the Italian charts for Week 1, 2023, which ended January 8, 2023.
+The PlayStation 5 version dropped one spot to fifth place and the Nintendo Switch version was up from eighth to seventh place.

-Nintendo Switch Sports (NS) came in second place, followed by Grand Theft Auto V (PS4) in third place.
-NBA 2K23 (PS4) came in fifth place and Mario Kart 8 Deluxe (NS) took sixth place.
+Nintendo Switch Sports (NS) remained in second place, followed by Grand Theft Auto V (PS4), which remained in third place.
+Mario Kart 8 Deluxe (NS) jumped two spots to fourth place and NBA 2K23 (PS4) dropped one spot to sixth place.

-There are five PlayStation 4 titles in the top 10, while there were four for the Nintendo Switch and one for the PlayStation 5.
+There are five Nintendo Switch titles in the top 10, while there were four for the PlayStation 4 and one for the PlayStation 5.

 - FIFA 23 (PS4)